Point of No Return (1993 film): Box office

 The film debuted at number 2 at the U.S. box office, behind Teenage Mutant Ninja Turtles III, with a gross of $7.2 million for the weekend from 1,545 screens.
 It grossed $30 million in the United States and Canada and $19.9 million internationally, for a worldwide total of $49.9 million.

+Home media

+The film was released on VHS on September 1, 1993, by Warner Home Video.
+It proved very popular in the home video market, and became the top video rental in November 1993 in the United States.

 Soundtrack

 Maggie Hayward/Claudia Doran has a fascination with the singer/pianist/songwriter Nina Simone.
 Throughout the film, various songs of Simone's are used.